Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Diamond certificates across the different grading entities are not equivalent.
-That’s why the price lab-created diamonds are not comparable based on any certification alone.
+That’s why the price of lab-created diamonds are not comparable based on any certification alone.
 You should choose a diamond with a trustworthy certificate and review the diamond closely yourself.

 All diamond grading is subjective.
-Contrary to popular belief, there isn’t a central organization that defines what an “H” Color is or what a “VS2” Clarity grade looks like.
+Contrary to popular belief, there isn’t a central organization that defines what an “H” color is or what a “VS2” clarity grade looks like.